Limiting geometry and spectral instability in Schwarzschild--de Sitter spacetimes: Schwarzschild de Sitter spacetime

 In the next section we discuss the SdS spacetime from the perspective of the hyperboloidal framework.
-Not only does this strategy provides a natural geometrical approach to incorporate the BC ~\eqref{eq:BC}, but the hyperboloidal framework also offers a clean route to describe the three spacetime limits within the geometrical prescription by Geroch \cite{Geroch:1969ca}, as discussed in sec.~\ref{sec:hyp_coord} and \ref{sec:limits}.
+Not only does this strategy provide a natural geometrical approach to incorporate the boundary conditions~\eqref{eq:BC}, but the hyperboloidal framework also offers a clean route to describe the three spacetime limits within the geometrical prescription by Geroch \cite{Geroch:1969ca}, as discussed in Sec.~\ref{sec:hyp_coord} and \ref{sec:limits}.